 FOUR – Besides snowdrops, some of the first bulbs to make their presence known are crocuses I decided to leave in pots all of last year.
 I’m on bulb patrol each day looking for signs of green.
 Others are Hyacinth orientalis, tulips left in soil in barrels last year, and many daffodils.

 FIVE – Winter hours spent in the garden shed planting seeds, transplanting seedlings, watering, and feeding plants have been productive.
-Three varieties of seeded lupine and four varieties of salvia have new, larger pots already.
+Lupine and salvia have new, larger pots already.
 I’ve filled all my available surfaces indoors, so some 1-gallon containers have a temporary home beneath the poly tunnel in the veggie garden while we await the greenhouse.
 I’ve only started perennial and annual flowers so far, but will begin vegetables next week.

 SIX – Hubby has a long history with bamboo.
 He and bamboo have been arch rivals since we purchased a home bordered by a bamboo forest in 1993 in Virginia.
 Everyone knows running bamboo doesn’t actually “border” anything, but invades like crazy.
 Clumping bamboo still spreads, but not as voraciously.
 Hubby tolerated an expanding clump by our patio waterfall for the past five years.
 I went away last weekend and while away received a text something like “Ding dong, the bamboo is dead!”
 The first photo is from November, and the second photo reveals a beautiful gap in front of the Cryptomeria — the result of many hours of digging out bamboo.
 Isn’t he the best?